mozilla/burnham/README.md

 We also developed a test suite based on the [pytest][pytest] framework that dynamically generates tests.
 Each test runs a specific query on BigQuery to verify a certain test scenario.
+After the test session finished, we then store the results in a designated BigQuery table with ID `burnham_derived.test_results_v1`.

 The test suite code is located in the [bigquery][bigquery] directory. 📊